vprinsen/numpy_tetris/README.md

 # Numpy Tetris
 A hacky version of Tetris in Python, with heavy use of Numpy.
-Assembled in a few days as a programming exercise.
+Assembled in two days as a programming exercise.
 Most certainly buggy.